Social housing allocations for veterans

 A local authority can use a local connection requirement to determine whether a class of people qualify for the housing register.
 For example, an allocations policy might require that applicants have lived in the area for two years.

-Local authorities must not apply local connection criteria to applicants who:[2]
+Local authorities must not apply local connection criteria to applicants who either:[2]

 are currently serving in the regular armed forces

-are members or former members of the reserve armed forces (including the Territorial Army) suffering from a serious injury, illness, or disability which is wholly or partly attributable to their service
+Members and former members of the reserve forces are exempt from local connection requirements where they are they are suffering from a serious injury, illness, or disability which is wholly or partly attributable to their service.[5]

 Additional statutory guidance